Exclusive: PokerStars Unique "All In Cash Out" Feature Coming to All No Limit, PLO and 6+ Games

 Reducing the amount of variance in online poker cash games could cause players to shove all-in more often, as they will know that even if they are way behind in the hand, they will have the option of cashing in their equity to avoid being felted.
 An increased amount of shoving all-in could create a more exciting gaming environment

-The ability to realize you equity in any all-in situation may also detract from the excitement of big bet poker games.
+The ability to realize your equity in any all-in situation may also detract from the excitement of big bet poker games.
 No Limit and Pot Limit variants are popular in part because of their exciting nature, therefore, reducing the risk and variance could have the opposite effect and also reduce the fun.

 Presumably, PokerStars will do its due diligence and thoroughly test the feature and players’ reactions before rolling it out for real money to the majority of it customers.